portugueslab/stytra/docs/source/index.rst

 https://github.com/portugueslab/stytra.
 We also provide complete documentation with examples for extending the package to new stimuli and hardware, as well as a :ref:`schema and parts list <hardware-list>` for behavioral setups.
-We showcase Stytra by reproducing previously published behavioral protocols in both head-restrained and freely-swimming larvae.
-We also demonstrate the use of the software in the context of a calcium imaging experiment, where it interfaces with other acquisition devices.
+We showcase Stytra by :ref:`reproducing <reproduction>` previously published behavioral protocols in both head-restrained and freely-swimming larvae.
+We also :ref:`demonstrate <imaging-example>` the use of the software in the context of a calcium imaging experiment, where it interfaces with other acquisition devices.
 Our aims are to enable more laboratories to easily implement behavioral experiments, as well as to provide a platform for sharing stimulus protocols that permits easy